syncfusion-content/flutter-docs/Flutter/calendar/resource-view.md

 ![Display name text style](images/resourceview/display_name_text_style.jpg)

 ### Resource panel size
-You can customize the size of the panel that displays the resource views in the calendar by setting an appropriate value to the `size` property available in the `ResourceViewSettings.`
+You can customize the size of the panel that displays the resource views in the calendar by setting an appropriate value to the [size](https://pub.dev/documentation/syncfusion_flutter_calendar/latest/calendar/ResourceViewSettings/size.html) property available in the `ResourceViewSettings`.

 {% tabs %}
 {% highlight Dart %}